 These are five of my favorite resources:

-The Five Love Languages of Children: The Secret to Loving Children Effectively was a book that I first picked up when I knew, just knew that each of my children received love differently.
+5 Love Languages Of Children: The Secret To Loving Children Effectively was a book that I first picked up when I knew, just knew that each of my children received love differently.
 The book was highly recommended and it’s amazing in deciphering how each person demonstrates, feels, and receives love.
 I now know how my boys best receive my love and I use this information every day!

 Listen: Five Simple Tools to Meet Your Everyday Parenting Challenges taught me to practice just sitting with my boys through frustrating or scary times.
 When they are out of control because emotions are frightening, they will pass.
 And I will be with them while they move through it.
 It takes courage on my part, because it’s so uncomfortable, but the process has been amazing.
 There are many stories in here from actual families.
 And Patty Wipfler so beautifully teaches about five key techniques that are useful every day in the moment.

 I have to admit, The Conscious Parent: Transforming Ourselves, Empowering Our Children is on my nightstand, half finished.
 But it’s definitely not for lack of interest.
 Frankly, it’s because the information that Dr. Tsabary presents is some real stuff!
 I know that I have baggage and I want desperately not to pass that on to my boys.
 But…I also know the old saying that we all turn out just like our parents anyway.
 So, the amazing thing about this book is that it forces you to take care of your own stuff.
 And in that way, you can model what you want your children to become.
 Life.
 Changing.
 But tough work.